oresat/oresat-firmware/doc/toolchain.md

 The build-related tools are acquired through the following packages:

-`$ pacman -Sy base-devel arm-none-eabi-binutils arm-none-eabi-gcc arm-none-eabi-gdb arm-none-eabi-newlib stlink`
+`$ pacman -Sy base-devel arm-none-eabi-binutils arm-none-eabi-gcc arm-none-eabi-gdb arm-none-eabi-newlib stlink python`

 Both `openocd` and `srecord` must be install thru the AUR (Arch User Repository).
 Either use a AUR helper like `paru` or `yay` or built it manually.